demisto/content-docs/docs/integrations/test-playbooks.md

 We use Test Playbooks to test our integrations and automation scripts.
 The Test Playbooks provide full *End to End* testing.
 For testing small units of code, use [Unit Testing](unit-testing).

 Tests are run using our CI framework.
 They are run both as part of the build process and on a nightly basis.
 If you are a contributor, during the initial PR, Test Playbooks will not run but they will be used as part of the review process.
-Once the PR is merged into a `contrib/*` branch by one of the team members and credentials (if needed) are provided to Demisto, the test playbooks will be run as part of our CI framework.
+Once the PR is merged into a `contrib/*` branch by one of the team members and credentials (if needed) are provided to Cortex XSOAR, the test playbooks will be run as part of our CI framework.

 **Note:** Test Playbooks are required as part of the PR acceptance review process.
 For simple Scripts that have unit tests, a test playbook is optional.